New Frontier Presents Prepares for Apple's New Headset Release: How to Get Involved in the XR Metaverse

 In collaboration with OVER, an augmented reality platform, NFP has deployed decentralized digital layers creating never-before-seen geolocalized experiences.
 Experiences like this that are currently accessible via mobile device are expected to be seamlessly accessible with Apple's new headset.
 You can interact with NFP overlays live at notable transits hubs in the United States including the new Terminal A at Newark Liberty International Airport.

-The upcoming launch of Apple's new headset is expected to have a profound impact on the metaverse ecosystem, including a surge in the value and demand for metaverse tokens.
+The upcoming launch of Apple's new headset is expected to have a profound impact on the metaverse ecosystem, including a surge in the value and demand for metaverse tokens like New Frontier Presents' NFP.
 As Apple's entry into the XR space promises to unlock new possibilities and captivate a vast user base, NFP is set to witness increased utility and adoption among extended reality enthusiasts and metaverse enthusiasts alike.

 To ensure that you are fully prepared for this exciting development, New Frontier Presents encourages individuals and businesses to take the following steps: